valdelaseras/pedestal/README.md

 # Pedestal [WIP]

 A basic SCSS 'pedestal' to accelerate new project setups.

 Pedestal provides a style foundation to work from, with an easy-to-implement responsive, flexible, consistent layout and clean overall look.
 Some variables are provided that can be overridden, then just sprinkle your own awesome, custom styles on top °˖✧◝(⁰▿⁰)◜✧˖°

----

 ## Installation

 [pedestal](https://www.npmjs.com/package/@valdelaseras/pedestal) | [sass](https://www.npmjs.com/package/sass)

-Install sass if you haven't already:
+Install Sass in your project if you haven't already:

 ```
 npm i sass